16 simple ways to save money on a night out

 Look out for offers

-Alternate with water
+Alternate drinks with water

-Make some friends
+Make friends with bar staff

-Host a party
+Have a house party

 Stay at home

 Why not have a movie night instead?
-Grab some popcorn, snuggle under the duvet with your housemates and do some good, old fashioned, sober bonding.
+Grab some popcorn, snuggle under the duvet with your housemates and do some good old-fashioned sober bonding.

 Now you've got this bit covered, here's how you can get prepped for the hangover too.
 You'll thank us later.